Bhagavad Gita Chapter 6 Verse 36 Meaning

 Available in 28 languages

-This verse from Chapter 6 of the Bhagavad Gita highlights a practical insight: I think Yoga is hard to be attained by one with an uncontrolled self, but the self-controlled and striving one can attain it by the appropriate means.
+This verse carries the weight of lived truth.
+I think Yoga is hard to be attained by one with an uncontrolled self, but the self-controlled and striving one can attain it by the appropriate means.
+In the context of the practical discipline of meditation and the balanced life that supports spiritual growth, these words illuminate the principle of meditation from a perspective that complements the surrounding verses.

 — Explained by the Nitya Team